 To my mind.
 It’s a Wonderful Life is the ultimate Christmas movie.
 Firstly, it starts off by introducing us to the town and George Bailey and really lets you get to know him.
 Secondly, the film then pulls the rug right from under you and deals with some pretty dark material for a movie that was made in the 1940s.
 Finally, it’s about people, relationships, multiculturalism, and Family.
 Granted many of the social mores in the movie are old-fashioned.
 But the film’s message is timeless.

 In the final scene where the town comes out to help George and his family out with donations.
-You see people from lost of different races.
+You see people from lots of different races.
 And pretty much most of these people had pretty decent roles in the film too.
-The shows us the best in people.
-It shows us what the spirit of Christmas is all about.
+This shows us the best in people.
+It shows us what the spirit of Christmas is really all about.

 My second choice is Gremlins, which was released back in 1984.
 When traveling salesman and inventor Randall Peltzer gets his son Billy a little creature called a Mogwai.
 Billy falls in love with it and names him Gizmo.
 Subsequently, a series of events cause Billy to accidentally break some of the rules in regards to caring for his Mogwai and all hell breaks loose when Gizmo has a brood of very naughty Mogwai.
 In a very short time.
 Gizmo’s children become destructive creatures known as Gremlins, which create havoc in Billy’s small town.